 Innovations Academy provides a variety of professional development opportunities for teachers and school leaders.

-Teacher Coaching: All teachers are provided a coach who observes, provides feedback, support and information throughout the year.
+Teacher Coaching: All teachers are provided coaching both via peer observations and by administration.
+Through these observations they are provided feedback, support and information throughout the year.